 - Stuttering usually begins in childhood, between the ages of 2 and 5 years.

-- For most, when they are stuttering it feels like their speech is out of their control.
-The loss of control is intermittent and unpredictable.
-This can be disconcerting and commonly causes embarrassment, anxiety about speaking, and fear of stuttering again.
+- When people stutter, they feel like they have lost control of their speech mechanism.
+This sensation of loss of control can be disconcerting and uncomfortable, and it can lead to embarrassment, anxiety about speaking, and a fear of stuttering again.

 - People who stutter often try to avoid stuttering, perhaps by trying to speak quickly, by forcing through moments of stuttering, or by not speaking at all when they fear that they might stutter.
 These behaviors can actually increase the likelihood that more stuttering will result, and they lead to greater impact of stuttering on the person’s life.

 - For people who stutter, the observable disfluencies are not the most important part of the condition.
 Instead, it is the impact on their lives that causes the most concern.
 Therefore, speech therapy for stuttering should focus on more than just fluency; it should also account for the ways that stuttering affects the speakers’ life.